Coronavirus (COVID-19) Updates

 - UConn Athletics has canceled all events for the remainder of the academic year, including all spring teams.
 This is consistent with the NCAA’s decision to cancel all scheduled spring championship competition.

-- In keeping with crowd limits and attempts to reduce exposure to the virus, the Jorgensen Center for the Performing Arts has cancelled all of its remaining 2019-20 season events.
-The Ballard Institute and Museum of Puppetry has cancelled all events and the museum will remained closed through mid-May until further notice.
+- In keeping with crowd limits and attempts to reduce exposure to the virus, the Jorgensen Center for the Performing Arts has canceled all of its remaining 2019-20 season events.
+The Ballard Institute and Museum of Puppetry has canceled all events and the museum will remained closed through mid-May until further notice.

 - The Student Union, Student Recreation Center, all locations of the UConn Bookstore, and the UConn Dairy Bar are closed until further notice.

-- All UConn Education Abroad students have been recalled to the U.S., and those programs have been canceled.
+- All UConn Education Abroad spring term student participants have returned to the U.S. or their home countries, and spring programs have been canceled.
+All summer 2020 Education Abroad programs have also been canceled.

 For complete updates covering all areas of UConn operations, please refer to the “Important COVID-19 Updates” links in the right column of this web page.